-After Lee Harvey Oswald's murder officials presumed to not just blame him for the assassination of President Kennedy and the shooting of Officer J.D.
-Tippit, but also for the attempted assassination of General Edwin Walker.
-Unfortunately, officials suppressed or ignored substantial contending evidence of multiple assailants, inconsistent witness testimony, and substantial evidence contrary to thier allegations.
-This does not mean Lee Harvey Oswald could not have shot at Walker under any circumstances, but it does infer that if Oswald was involved, he was not alone.
-It further would suggest that if Oswald is responsible he missed a close shot when firing at a nearly stationary target.
-Reviewing the evidence offers additional questions and suspects.
+After Lee Harvey Oswald's murder, officials presume he was responsible for the assassination of President Kennedy, the shooting of Officer J.D.
+Tippit, and for the attempted assassination of General Edwin Walker.
+Unfortunately, they suppressed or ignored substantial contending evidence of multiple assailants, inconsistent witness testimony, and substantial evidence contrary to their allegations.
+This does not mean Lee Harvey Oswald could not have shot at Walker under any circumstances, but it does infer that if Oswald was involved he was not alone.
+It further would suggest that if Oswald is responsible he missed a close shot when firing at a nearly stationary target and reviewing the evidence offers additional questions and suspects.

 The German Newspaper "Deutsche Nationalzeitung und Soldatenzeitung" interviewed General Edwin Walker on President Kennedy's assassination.
 Walker suggested to the German Press that Oswald had shot at him but this occurs days before the Dallas Police Department found a letter Marina Oswald links to the shooting in a cookbook.
 The paper is printed and distributed publicly before the later accusations were attributed to Oswald.

 The Washington Post and Times Herald reported the Dallas Police had conducted ballistics tests linking Oswald's weapon to the Walker case on February 19, 1964.
 Yet the media was unaware the FBI had taken custody of the JFK bullet fragments before the DPD could undertake such testing.
 The FBI noted this and contacted Jessie Curry the Chief of Dallas Police.
 Curry who was repeatedly quoted to support the articles claims informed the FBI he "gave no such information to the paper...Chief Curry further advised the Dallas Police Department made no 'ballistics test' of this material."